1ukefg/P1-Football-Family/README.md

 - __The Second Bug__

-    - Another issue I have come across is with the page that is laoded after the data from the form is submitted.
+    - Another issue I have come across is with the page that is loaded after the data from the form is submitted.
 I am aware that there needs to be a 'http' within the action of the form element which is where the data is stored, however, I am unsure on how to create this.
 The page that is displayed once the form is completed can be seen below.
 ![Bug3](assets/images/readme/bug-form.png)

 ## Validator Testing